 Even though the download button is not the highest converting call to action button, it pre-frames people on what action they are required to take on the next page.

-The anatomy of a high converting Facebook ad for lead generation and list building includes:
+The anatomy of a high converting Facebook ad for lead generation and list building boils down to:

 - Compelling ad copy that focuses on your audience’s pain point and offers a solution